SrSato/SrSato/README.md

 # You are in SrSato terrains!!

-- 👀 I’m interested in ...
+- I’m interested 👀 in web technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NodeJs
-- 💞️ I’m looking to collaborate on ...
+- I’m a 💞️ rpg fan and a voracious reader💞️
-- 📫 How to reach me ...
+- 📫 How to reach me ... ¿¿Really??? ¿For what?
+Surely you can make it run far better than myself 💯

 <!---
-SrSato/SrSato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+✨ If you insist✨ try to comment here.
 --->